chuongmep/bim42.github.io/_posts/2015-05-25-improve-clash-detection.md

 Solving one problem at a time is of course the solution for an efficient clash detection.

 Checking required headroom is a good example of a useful clash detection.
 The idea here is to highlight every room where a structural framing end up below the vertical clearance set up by the architect.
-This example suppose than the &#8220;Limit Offset&#8221; property of the room is set to the required value by the architect.
+This example suppose than the "Limit Offset" property of the room is set to the required value by the architect.

 ![clearHeadroom](http://bim42.com/wp-content/uploads/2015/05/clearHeadroom.png)